INGREDIENTS:For the broth:

 15 shallots, peeled

 1 pack of phở seasoning (Gia Vị Nấu Phở Bắc).
-See note 5 star anises (extra for more flavorful and aroma)
+(See note below)

-Sugar to season (I use rock sugar but regular sugar is fine)
+Sugar to taste (I use rock sugar but regular sugar is fine)

 Emu Fan Filet for “tái” as meat